 If you sell goods that fall into this category you should explain this to your customers.
 They will probably need your assistance to obtain an export licence.

 6.6 Information on other types of exports

-VAT on goods exported from the UK (Notice 703) contains further guidance on zero rating goods sent directly from the UK as freight or by courier or post.
+Goods exported from the UK (VAT Notice 703) contains further guidance on zero rating goods sent directly from the UK as freight or by courier or post.